Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

-More generally, even without an obstacle, one expects that Landau instability plays a role as long as the translational symmetry is broken.
-An intriguing, yet unexplored example is a convergent two-dimensional (2D) radial flow, where an increasing flow rate at a small enough radius $r$ grows larger than the local sound speed, and the flow could become unstable.
-In many related settings in 1D, Landau instability manifests itself through self-periodic emission of solitons~\cite{hakim1997nonlinear,leboeuf2001bose,pavloff2002breakdown,Engels2007,michel2015nonlinear,de2016time}.
-Here, we explore for the first time the stability of a 2D radial flow and report observation of self-periodic oscillations.
+More generally, even without an obstacle, one expects that the Landau instability plays a role as long as translational symmetry is broken.
+An intriguing, yet unexplored example is a convergent two-dimensional (2D) radial flow, where the flow rate grows with falling radius $r$.
+The flow could become unstable at a small enough radius, where the flow rate exceeds the local sound speed.
+In many related settings in 1D, Landau instability manifests itself through periodic emission of solitons~\cite{hakim1997nonlinear,leboeuf2001bose,pavloff2002breakdown,Engels2007,michel2015nonlinear,de2016time}.
+Here, we explore the stability of a 2D radial flow and report observation of quasi-periodic oscillations.

-Intriguingly, it is precisely the transonic flows in a quantum fluid that has been theorized \cite{unruh1981experimental,barcelo2011analogue} and broadly pursued (see~\cite{munoz2019observation,drori2019observation,euve2016observation,nguyen2015acoustic,weinfurtner2011measurement,philbin2008fiber} for examples) as a simulator of an elusive phenomenon---Hawking radiation from a black hole~\cite{hawking1975particle}, which results from quantum fluctuations near the event horizon.
+Intriguingly, spatially inhomogeneous flows with a subsonic-to-supersonic transition have been theorized \cite{unruh1981experimental,barcelo2011analogue} and broadly pursued (see~\cite{munoz2019observation,drori2019observation,euve2016observation,nguyen2015acoustic,weinfurtner2011measurement,philbin2008fiber} for examples) as simulators of an elusive phenomenon---Hawking radiation from a black hole horizon~\cite{hawking1975particle}.
 An acoustic black-hole (white-hole) horizon marks the transition of a subsonic flow to (from) a supersonic region that low-frequency sound waves cannot escape (re-enter).
-A bounded supersonic flow, like those in a penetrable barrier or in a convergent 2D flow, is enclosed by a pair of black-hole and white-hole (inner) horizons, reminiscent of two horizons of a charged black hole in Einstein gravity.
-In the presence of superluminal (faster than sound) short-wave excitations, a pair of acoustic horizons can act like mirrors that form a laser cavity, further amplifying the out-going Hawking radiation~\cite{corley1999black}.
+A bounded supersonic flow, like those in a penetrable barrier or in a convergent 2D flow, is enclosed by a pair of black-hole and white-hole (inner) horizons.
+In the presence of superluminal (faster than sound) short-wave excitations, a pair of acoustic horizons can act like mirrors that form a laser cavity, further amplifying the out-going Hawking radiation via stimulated emission~\cite{corley1999black}.
+More generally, Hawking radiation can also be stimulated from an initial seed produced by other mechanisms~\cite{weinfurtner2011measurement}.
 Recent discussions of this effect in 1D include~\cite{leonhardt2007black,finazzi2010black,coutant2010black,finazzi2015instability}.